turbot/steampipe-plugin-env0/docs/tables/env0_notification.md

 # Table: env0_notification

-This table returns information about the env0 notifications.
+This table returns information about the env0 Notification.

 ## Examples